 Eligible Components

-- Exclusion and cross fence
+- Exclusion and cross fencing

 - Watering trough(s) and pipeline